"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “Of course it is.”

-Across the port, the Coast Guard cruiser edged up to the breakwater, and a guardsman jumped off to tie it up.
-He moved to the stern to secure a second line.
-The two guardsmen still on board stopped the refugees from standing up all at once, then pointed to people when they should disembark.
-Infants were passed over heads to hands reaching for them from the shore.
+On the other side of the port, the cruiser edged up to the breakwater, and a guardsman jumped from its bow to tie it up.
+He secured a second line at the stern.
+The two guardsmen still on board stopped the refugees from standing up all at once, then pointed to people when it was their turn to disembark.
+Infants were passed over heads to hands reaching back for them.

-“Around fifty,” her mother answered.
-“I have to go see the mayor, so you’ll need to make the sandwiches for them.
-There’s enough chicken and cheese in the cooler.
-Stretch the tomatoes as far as you can and give those to the—.”
+“They’ll be hungry,” Lydia said.
+“I have to go see the mayor, so you’ll have to make the sandwiches.
+It looks like there’s around fifty of them.
+There’s enough chicken and cheese in the cooler, and stretch the tomatoes as far as you can.”

 “You should start boiling those now.”

 “What about my costume?
 I need time to work on it.”

 “Feeding these people is a little more important this morning than working on your costume.”

 “To you, maybe,” the girl said, and went inside.

 Lydia turned to Vassoula still on a stool outside her bar next door.
 “Is your brother awake yet?”